 Another highlight was providing expert evidence for the review and evaluation of colour reduction technologies for New Zealand’s largest integrated bleached kraft pulp and paper manufacturer.
 The result was successful, with the operator awarded a discharge permit for the next 35 years.

-Since moving to Beca AMEC’s Melbourne office in late 2010, Barbara has continued pioneering work in the biofuels area.
+She spent time at Beca AMEC’s Melbourne office from 2010 to 2013 and returned to Tauranga in 2014 whilst continuing her pioneering work in the biofuels area.
 “The work I’ve been doing lately is around the pre-treatment of biomass, either physical or chemical, to break down the cellulose and to get a good conversion of the biomass to bioethanol,” she says.

 An active member of the Australasian Pulp and Paper Industry Technical Association (APPITA), Barbara has led several training courses and co-authored over a dozen technical papers.